 Panera Bread Green Goddess Cobb Salad is a salad that so many people love.
-This salad is perfect for low carb and keto diets.
+This salad is perfect for low carb and keto diets (just eliminate the pickled onions).
 Best of all the Panera Bread Green Goddess Cobb Salad doesn’t taste like you are on a diet.

 Fans of salads love Panera Bread.
 All of their ingredients are fresh like crisp greens and vine-ripened tomatoes.
 Panera creates flavorful salad combinations that are not only unique but also delicious.
 And, all of Panera’s salad ingredients have no artificial colors, flavors, preservatives, or sweeteners.

 At Panera, the Green Goddess Salad has seen many variations as each chef has added his or her own special touch to the original.
 If you go to Panera, your Green Goddess Cobb Salad will have a base of fresh mixed greens and tomato wedges.
 Some thin slices of pickled red onions add some sweet tanginess.
 Then everything is tossed together with chopped bacon, avocado, and a hard-boiled egg.
 And then, of course, the famous Green Goddess dressing, which is made fresh every day.
 You can choose to add chicken raised without antibiotics.

 About Panera Bread

 Panera began life as a cookie store thirty-five years ago.
 Today it’s a well-known chain with over 2,000 bakery-cafes.
 Panera realized that many people wanted something more than just processed fast food.
 When going out to eat, they were not only hungry they were hungry for real food served in an engaging environment.
 Panera is not in the business of serving you and then getting you out the door as quickly as possible – they want you to linger and enjoy the Panera experience.
 Read more about the history and evolution of Panera Bread.